Alecyorgesen/startup/notes.md

 Alright, so I've learned about HTML today, and it doesn't seem too bad.
 Important things to remember are:
 - <a href="some url here">This is a link</a>: This is how you create a link.
 - <img src="url_to_some_image" alt="description of picure in case you can't see it" width="number" height="number">Text as well?</img>: This is how you display an image.

+## URL Website Name

+- The url is rpsshowdown.click.
+- <a href="https:rpsshowdown.click">Rock Paper Scissors Showdown</a>